-Following the organisational change and the restructuring of the governance as a result of the reorganisation programme in 2020 and 2021, the Management Board members have fewer direct reports and a different way in which the senior management is responsible has been implemented.
+Birgit Otto will resign as Executive Vice-President and Chief Operations Officer as of 31 May 2022.
+The Supervisory and Management Board has decided to reduce the amount of Management Board members from four to three.
+Following the organisational change and the restructuring of the governance as a result of the reorganisation programme in 2021, the Management Board members have fewer direct reports and a different way in which the senior management is responsible has been implemented.
+The Supervisory Board believes that this is the best way forward, but will closely monitor the new way of working.